sile-typesetter/sile/README.md

 As of SILE 0.9.5, the default font is Gentium Plus, available from [here][gentium].
 If this font is not installed on your system, you won't be able to use the examples without modification.
 (Previously we used Gentium Basic, but that's getting harder to get hold of.)

-If you are using OS X with Homebrew, the easiest way to install Gentium Plus is through the [Homebrew Fonts caskroom][brewfonts]:
+If you are using macOS with Homebrew, the easiest way to install Gentium Plus is through the [Homebrew Fonts caskroom][brewfonts]:

     $ brew tap caskroom/fonts
     $ brew cask install font-gentium-plus